 These procedures apply to the Taxonomy staff, which reports to the Taxonomy Department Supervisor.
-Taxonomy staff members who analyze oligochaete sample portions hold SFS Level IIcertifications in Oligochaeta.
+Taxonomy staff members who analyze oligochaete sample portions have held SFS Level II-certifications in Oligochaeta.
 Under the guidance of the Taxonomy Department Supervisor, Taxonomists are responsible for working as a team to ensure currency with changes in taxonomic nomenclature, geographic distributions, and other issues relevant to performing these procedures.
 Taxonomists interact with other professionals in the field via listservs, meetings and workshops offered by professional societies (e.g. SFS, NBAW, SAFIT, etc.), and informal communications.

 Quality control (QC) systems include "blind" reidentification of at least 10% of samples.
 See procedures for QC in Rhithron's Laboratory Quality Assurance Plan document.
 Internal tracking and chain-of-custody documentation is required in the Taxonomy Department.
+The Taxonomy

-The Taxonomy Department Supervisor is responsible for the oversight for these procedures.
+Department Supervisor is responsible for the oversight for these procedures.
 These procedures were revised in February 2013, and replace all preceding protocol documents.

-1 dram snap cap vials Specimen handling tools (forceps, pipette, needles, etc.) Ethanol wash bottle with ethanol Watch glass Sorting palette Vial or tube rack Stereoscopic microscope (Leica S8A x6) Fiberoptic illuminator (Dolan-Jenner 150 or 151) Standard microscope slides (part number) Standard microscope slide cover slips (part number) CMC-10 mounting medium (Masters Chemical Company) Wintergreen oil (effective Oligochaeta clearing medium) Mounting medium applicator Glass marking pen Label supplies Slide map benchsheet Compound microscope (Leica DM1000 x 6, Olympus BX51) with 40x, 60x and 100x magnification, and other objectives as needed Networked computer, located at the microscope, for access to EPIC data entry software
+Stereoscopic microscope (Leica S8A x6) Fiberoptic illuminator (Dolan-Jenner 150 or 151) Standard microscope slides (part number) Standard microscope slide cover slips (part number) CMC-19 mounting medium (Masters Chemical Company) Wintergreen oil (effective Oligochaeta clearing medium) Mounting medium applicator Glass marking pen Label supplies Slide map benchsheet Compound microscope (Leica DM1000 x 6, Olympus BX51) with 40x, 60x and 100x magnification, and other objectives as needed Networked computer, located at the microscope, for access to EPIC data entry software